Skip to content

 The Primary and Secondary Defects

-To be specialty-grade, the coffee sample should have no primary defects and five or fewer secondary defects.
-Each kind of defect has differing weights in scoring — some matter more than others.
-For example, a broken or chipped bean is considered a secondary defect, while a full black bean is considered a primary defect.
+For a coffee to be considered top-quality, it can't have any primary defects and should have five or fewer secondary defects.
+Each type of problem affects the score differently—some are worse than others.
+For example, a broken or chipped bean counts as a secondary issue, while a full black bean is a primary one.

 The Q Grade Score Sheet